milq/milq/README.md

 | Variables | **[Python](learn/prog/01/01.py)** | **[PHP](learn/prog/01/01.php)** | **[Java](learn/prog/01/Java01.java)** | **[Bash](learn/prog/01/01.sh)** | Powershell |
 |           |        |     |      |      |            |

-I use it only for didactic purposes, it does not cover the best characteristics of each language.
+I use it only for didactic purposes, it does not cover all the characteristics of each language.

 ## Learn